Project

 Introduce `mmap` managed heap

-Added by ko1 (Koichi Sasada) almost 8 years ago.
-Updated over 7 years ago.
+Added by ko1 (Koichi Sasada) over 8 years ago.
+Updated about 8 years ago.

 Status: